RandstormBTC/randstorm/README.md

 Please feel free to share any questions.
 This is a work in progress and replicating the exact SecureRandom() function in python from Javascript has not been very easy.
 There still may be some issues...

+## Contributors

+Special thanks to ChatGPT and DeepSeek Coder for the help.

 ## Sources:

  <https://www.unciphered.com/blog/randstorm-you-cant-patch-a-house-of-cards>